In this article, we will cover:

 Price impact is the influence of user's individual trade over the market price of an underlying asset pair.
 It is directly correlated with the amount of liquidity in the pool / Automated Market Maker (AMM).
 Price impact can be especially high for illiquid markets/pairs, and may cause a trader to lose a significant portion of their funds.

-If the user in this example were to continue with the swap, they would be trading $190.09 worth of ETH for $77.75 worth of DIP.
+If the user in this example were to continue with the swap, they would be trading $164,308 worth of ETH for $68,661 worth of DIP.
 This is because there are not enough sellers of DIP at the current market price to fulfill an order of this size.
-Put figuratively, their one single trade would make a big splash in the small pool.
+Put figuratively, the one single large trade would make a big splash in the small pool.

 Price impact can also be positive too!
 If the pool is imbalanced in the opposite direction, your trade might take place at a discount relative to the pool.
 This is also known as an arbitrage opportunity.